littleecooper/eleanor-blog/src/blog.md

+## 18th of September

+I have just listened to the whole session of session 4 and have made a few detailed notes.
+It was interesating to learn about arrays and the push and pop method in javascript.
+I want to mess around with arrays a bit more to fully understand them so I may make myself a challenge around them and see if I can turn them into a game.
+Maybe I can use them as a pokedex where the person will write in a number and then it will tell them the pokemon that fits that index?
+This is something for the future to think more about.
+This is something I want to practice more as it will help to practice my skills and solidify my knowledge.

 ## 17th September

 I had completed session 3 of the MOOC sprint and learnt about Null and undefined data types.
 I then completed the MOOC 3 quiz and scored 4/4.
 I am finally understanding Jacascript more and wish to start doing my own code around this!